emmawalshdev/The-Book-bar/testing.md

     - Click Yes:
         - Confirm that a success message appears.
-        - Confirm redirect to book page.
+        - Confirm redirect to Book page.
         - Confirm that the correct review object array has been removed from the MongoDB book collection.
-        - Confirm that Reviews added count on profile page updates.
+        - Confirm that the Reviews added count on Profile page updates.
         - Confirm that review card within the Reviews added section dissapears.

 **Login page**